 The Commission may enter into an agreement or arrangement with a body administering a scheme of legal assistance or otherwise providing legal assistance in a Territory or another State of the Commonwealth with respect to the provision of legal assistance by the Commission and that body on a reciprocal basis.

-[Section 16A inserted by No. 113 of 1978 s.
+[Section 16A inserted: No. 113 of 1978 s.
 5.]

 16B.
 Delegation